 Friday,March 9, 2018

-The Newburyport Public Schools does not discriminate on the basis of race, color, religion, national origin, age, gender identity, sexual orientation, or disability in admission to, access to, employment in, or treatment in its programs and activities.
+The Newburyport Public Schools does not discriminate on the basis of race, color, sex, gender identity, religion, national origin, sexual orientation, or disability, pregnancy or pregnancy related conditions in admission to, access to, employment in, or treatment in its programs and activities.

-The Newburyport Public Schools is committed to maintaining a school environment free of harassment based on race, color, religion, national origin, age, gender identity, sexual orientation, or disability.
-Harassment by administrators, certified and support personnel, students, vendors and other individuals at school or at school-sponsored events is unlawful and is strictly prohibited.
+The Newburyport Public Schools is committed to maintaining a school environment free of harassment based race, color, sex, gender identity, religion, national origin, sexual orientation, or disability, pregnancy or pregnancy related conditions.
+Harassment by administrators, staff, and support personnel, students, vendors and other individuals at school, or at school-sponsored events, is unlawful and is strictly prohibited.
 The Newburyport Public Schools requires all employees and students to conduct themselves in an appropriate manner with respect to their fellow employees, students and all members of the school community.

 Newburyport Public School Nurses promote student health and safety...healthy children learn better!